cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-2.md

 * Imported a Pipeline Template Catalog from a GitHub repository
 * Used a CloudBees Folders Plus feature to restrict what type of jobs can be created in a folder
-* Leveraged CloudBees SCM Reporting for GitHub to find and fix an error